eosnetworkfoundation/evm-public-docs/gas_v3_doc/readme.md

   - Basic gas token transfer to existing account: 21000 gas (=0.0001 EOS) (using gas price = 5Gwei)
   - Basic gas token transfer to new account: 20353118 gas (=0.1017 EOS) (It need 40664236 gas to cover the RAM cost in the worst case.
 Since gas price is 5Gwei, but the storage price is 2.5Gwei, it will discount the gas usage by around 50%)
   - ERC-20 token transfer to existing account: 42620 gas (=0.0002 EOS)
-  - ERC-20 token transfer to new account: 20317594 gas (=0.1017 EOS). (similar reason as basic gas token transfer to new account)
+  - ERC-20 token transfer to new account: 20317594 gas (=0.1016 EOS). (similar reason as basic gas token transfer to new account)

+  `gas price` = 5 Gwei (minimum) (requires `gas price` >= max of (`overhead price` & `storage price`)). `inclusion price` = 5Gwei.
+  - ERC-20 token transfer to existing account: 42620 gas (=0.0002 EOS)
+  - ERC-20 token transfer to new account: 10180107 gas (=0.1018 EOS). (it will have further discount when `inclusion price` > 0 since miner should not get the storage related gas consumption)

-<h2><b>Monitor RAM cost regularly and adjust storage_price to align with the current RAM/CPU cost.</b></h2>
+<h2><b>Monitor RAM cost regularly and adjust storage_price to align with the current RAM cost.</b></h2>

 For example, if RAM price has increased from 0.3EOS/KB to 0.6EOS/KB, we then change the `storage_price` which is 2x of the original using `setgasprices` action.
-This operation can be done frequently (for example once per 10 minutes) as RAM or CPU price change.
+This operation can be done frequently (for example once per 10 minutes) as RAM price change.

 However, since action `updtgasparam` will re-define the gas costs for storage related operations, which might break the compatibility of existing dapps, this operation should rarely be called unless there is a significant divergence between the current RAM price and the RAM price used in the last `updtgasparam` operation.
-For example, if the RAM price has increased enough to cause the updated `storage_price` (on the last setgasprices action call) to be greater than the `overhead_price` (which typically would not be changed), then there is a slightly stronger motivation to call `updtgasparam` because there would be an explicit gas refund to account for the excess fees collected for the overhead costs.
+For example, if the RAM price has increased enough to cause the updated `storage_price` (on the last `setgasprices` action call) to be greater than the `overhead_price` (which typically would not be changed), then there is a slightly stronger motivation to call `updtgasparam` because there would be an explicit gas refund to account for the excess fees collected for the overhead costs.
 That explicit gas refund would not occur when `storage_price` < `overhead_price`.
-This isn't a big deal, but it can look strange to the user that the gas estimation requires a much higher gas limit on the transaction than the final gas usage (after gas refund) that is billed for the transaction.
+An explicit gas refund is not a problem, but it can look strange to the user that the gas estimation requires a much higher gas limit on the transaction than the final gas usage (after gas refund) that is billed for the transaction.

 This is the command example if RAM price has increased to 0.6EOS/KB.
 ```